Kangaroo86/Q1Project/public/README.md

 # Q1 Project: Web Page Scraper and Widget Generator

-By end of day tomorrow, your project should also include a README file which contains the following:

 - Project description:
 I created a widget that dynamically lay out the stats of each NBA team's current season performant by scraping data from ESPN's website.